ETCE-LAB/reconstructit_app_frontend/README.md

 ### Presentation Layer

-The Presentation layer differs from the other two layers in its structure.
+The Presentation Layer differs from the other two layers in its structure.
 Instead of being organized by entities, it is organized by feature folders, each representing a screen or a major widget.